ToshioCP/Gtk4-tutorial/gfm/sec8.md

 48 }
 ~~~

-The source code of `tfe3.c` is stored in [src/tfe](https://github.com/ToshioCP/Gtk4-tutorial/tree/main/src/tfe) directory.
+The whole source code of `tfe3.c` is stored in [src/tfe](https://github.com/ToshioCP/Gtk4-tutorial/tree/main/src/tfe) directory.
 If you want to see it, click the link above.
-In the same way, you can get the source files below in the directory [src/tfe](https://github.com/ToshioCP/Gtk4-tutorial/tree/main/src/tfe).
+You can also get the source files below.

 ### Using ui string